jsalonen/yle-api/README.md

 	yle-api search Uutiset

 If everything went well, a list of results should be returned.
+Now, obtain and use ID of any specific result to get more info with:

+	yle-api info 1-123456

 ## Using as a Node.js/JavaScript Library